Blog / Account takeover , Fraud analytics , Payment fraud

 • Working with your payment service provider to introduce card fingerprinting

-• Conducting more in-depth customer behavioral analysis
+• Conducting more in-depth customer behavior analysis, IP analysis and device fingerprinting

 Related content